 After our initial phone, text, or email, we have a virtual meeting where you show us your spaces.
 We can use whatever platform you’re most comfortable with: FaceTime; Zoom; Microsoft Teams; Google Hangouts; Skype; or GoToMeeting.
 (This doesn’t apply to new builds)

 Usually within a day, you’ll receive a written, high-level project summary, including deliverables.
-After any revisions, we’ll schedule a second virtual meeting where we drill down on details and establish a design budget and schedule.
-During this meeting, or after, you have the option to provide some basic measurements using easy-to-use tools like Measure or CamToPlan.
+After your review, we’ll schedule a virtual or in-person meeting or phone call to discuss details and establish a design budget and schedule.

 You receive a formal design contract outlining everything in detail.